Collaborate For Successful Projects

 Really smart people working on exciting technology with lots of money can cause people to lose focus on the reality of business.

-Therein lies the IT project management challenge.
+Therein lies the challenge.
 You end up working with:

 - People Who have “Not Invented Here” Syndrome: There is nothing that anyone on the ‘outside’ can do that can compete with what has been developed internally.
 This causes missed opportunities and loss of efficiencies in many areas.

 It is very hard to adjust this type of thinking once a company has slipped into this mindset.
 What can be done?
 The answer can be summed up in one sentence…never let the arrogance of technology overcome the common sense of business.
 That’s all there is to it.
 Your role should include bringing a dose of business reality to everyone.
 You can keep tabs on what is going on outside the company.
 Talk to others about similar situations and experiences and how they have solved challenges.
 What’s more, never lose sight of what the customer needs and wants.
 In doing so, you can keep arrogance out of project management in IT!

 ProjectManager.com listens to our customers all the time!
 Try ProjectManager.com FREE for 30 days and you’ll see why over 30,000 people in 100 countries rely on ProjectManager.com to manage their projects.
 A host of robust project management features coupled with the ability to integrate with Microsoft Project will turn you into a loyal user too!